jimboca/ISYHelper/README.md

       but the prefered method is to just backup all your files and install Jessie from scratch, but I did try the upgraded on one of mine and...

   If it is installed you should use this method, not the rc.local method!

-  * cd /home/pi/isyhelper/ISYHelper (or wherever you put it)
+  * cd /home/pi/isyhelper/ISYHelper (or wherever you put it, and if you put it somwhere else, you also need to edit the isyhelper.service file)
-  * sudo cp isyhelper.service /etc/systemd/system/
+  * sudo cp isyhelper.service /lib/systemd/system/
-  * sudo systemctl start isyhelper.server
+  * sudo systemctl --system daemon-reload

- 2032  sudo systemctl enable isyhelper.system
+  * sudo systemctl enable isyhelper
- 2033  pwd
- 2034  ls /etc/systemd/system/
- 2035  ls -l /etc/systemd/system/
+  * sudo systemctl start isyhelper
- 2036  sudo systemctl daemon-reload
+  * sudo systemctl status isyhelper

 ### rc.local method